-During fiscal 2023, we continued to make significant investments-in strategic acquisitions, in research and development (R&D) in our assets, platforms and industry and functional solutions, in patents and pending patents and in attracting, retaining and developing people.
+During fiscal 2024, we continued to make significant investments-in strategic acquisitions, in research and development (R&D) in our assets, platforms and industry and functional solutions, in patents and pending patents and in attracting, retaining and developing people.
 These investments help us to further enhance our differentiation and competitiveness in the marketplace.
 Our disciplined acquisition strategy, which is an engine to fuel organic growth, is focused on scaling our business in high-growth areas; adding skills and capabilities in new areas; and deepening our industry and functional expertise.
-In fiscal 2023, we invested \$2.5 billion across 25 strategic acquisitions, \$1.3 billion in R&D, and \$1.1 billion in learning and professional development.
+In fiscal 2024, we invested \$6.6 billion across 46 strategic acquisitions, \$1.2 billion in R&D, and \$1.1 billion in learning and professional development, including 44 million training hours.